 While managing all phases of a project, project managers also provide leadership to their project teams.

-Effective communication and open dialogue are crucial to bring out the best in one’s team to ultimately get the best possible results.
+Effective communication and open dialogue are crucial to bringing out the best in one’s team to ultimately get the best possible results.